Does your shower curtain keep sticking? Here are six easy hacks to solve all your shower curtain problems.

-How to Keep a Shower Curtain from Sticking
+How to keep a shower curtain from sticking

 If you’ve ever had a shower curtain liner that kept sticking to you while you were trying to shower, you know it’s less funny, more annoying.
 Get rid of this problem forever with a spray bottle!
-Pour a tablespoon of liquid fabric softener into it and fill the rest with water.
+Pour a tablespoon of liquid fabric softener into the empty bottle and fill the rest with water.
 Spray on the liner just before you shower and it will always stay in its proper place.

 Avoid leaving a shower curtain bunched up after use, especially in a small bathroom—the steam encourages mildew.
 Always pulled it closed after bathing, and if small spots of mildew do appear, dab with baking soda on a damp cloth.
 Wash larger areas in hot detergent, rub with lemon juice, and dry in the sun, if possible.